ThomasNghiem2/cse15l-lab-report-1/LabReport1.md

 The working directory is `/home`.
 This command displayed the files and folders within the `lecture1` directory.
 So, it acts as a list to see the names of all files and folders within the directory.
 This is not an error. <br>
 * File path <br>
 ![Image](ls-file-path.png) <br>
 The working directory is `/home/lecture1`.
-This command with a file returned an error.
-This is because the command in meant to use to change directories, meaning that we can not use it to change our directory to be a file.
-As such, the terminal prints out that the error that `README` is not a directory. <br>
+Using this command on an existing file, which I used `README`, just listed that one file.
+This is seen with how the terminal displayed `README` as the result.
+This is not an error. <br>
+## cat